The Journal of American Academy of Business, Cambridge

 ABSTRACT

 The need for a marketer of consumer goods to segment his market has been well documented in the literature.
 Segmentation strategies can be based on demographics such as age, income, religion, location, ethnic background, education, etc. Alternatively, segmentation can be based on psychographics, in which the segmentation strategy will focus on consumer life style characteristics.
 A third approach is to segment your market based on key benefits sought by consumers.
 However, the literature documents application of segmentation strategies for products, which are tangible items.
 In this paper, the focus is on a service, and benefit segmentation will be demonstrated how it can be used for the service industry.
 Universities in the 21st Century are facing a Buyers’ Market.
 Assume that students are “buying” higher education, and Universities are “selling” higher education through their curriculum, faculty, libraries, resources, etc. In the 60’s and 70’s there were many veterans from the armed forces who became college students, thanks to the help of the GI Bill.
 There was a shortage of colleges, and students were grateful to be accepted by any college.
 Hence, it was a Sellers’ Market, because the Universities could be picky and choosey whom they would accept as students.
 However, in the next 30 years, many new colleges and Universities opened up, faster than the rate of new students.
 Now we have a Buyers’ Market, because the students can pick and choose the university of their choice.
 The Universities are competing fiercely to get more students.
+Many students select the University of their choice based on the success of the placement service or career center of the University.
+This is logical, since many students go to College to select a career path for their future.

 Business International: An Analysis of the International Market